aws-samples/aws-terraform-pipeline/README.md

   checkov_skip = [
     "CKV_AWS_144", #Ensure that S3 bucket has cross-region replication enabled ]

 }
 ```
+`branch` is the CodeCommit branch.
+It defaults to "main" and may need to be altered if you are using pre-commit hooks that default to "master".

+`environment_variables` can be used to define terraform and [tf_lint](https://github.com/terraform-linters/tflint) versions.

+`checkov_skip` defines [Checkov](https://www.checkov.io/) skips for the pipeline.
+This is useful for organization-wide policies, removing the need to add individual resource skips.

 ### Deploy the pipeline
-1. Create a `deploy` directory in your existing CodeCommit repository.
+1. Deploy the module into a different repo or a `deploy` directory in your existing CodeCommit repository.
+If you use a deploy directory, treat it as a new repo with a new provider and state.
-2. Create a `main.tf` in this directory and add the above inputs, editing the variables as required.
-3. (Recommended) add a remote backend to `main.tf`.
+2. (Recommended) setup a remote backend for your pipeline.
-4. (Optional) define Checkov skips for the pipeline.
-This is useful for organization-wide policies.
-5. From the `deploy` directory, run `terraform init`, then `terraform apply` on your chosen AWS account.
+2. Run`terraform init`, then `terraform apply` to deploy the infrastructure to your chosen AWS account.

 ### Run the pipeline
-1. Ensure your repository has a remote state configured that [this codebuild policy](./modules/pipeline/codebuild.tf?plain=1#198) can access.
-An S3 backend within the same AWS account is ideal for this, but ensure you use a different key to your `deploy` directory.
+1. Ensure your CodeCommit repository has a remote state configured that [this codebuild policy](./modules/pipeline/codebuild.tf?plain=1#198) can access.
+An Amazon S3 backend within the same AWS account is ideal for this, but ensure you use a different key to your `deploy` directory.
-2. Commit changes to your repository.
+2. Commit changes to your CodeCommit repository.
 This will run the pipeline.

 ### (Optional) Edit the pipeline
-If you need to edit an existing pipeline, do so from the `deploy` directory with a `terraform apply`.
+If you need to edit an existing pipeline, do so from the `deploy` directory.

 ### (Optional) Setup a cross-account pipeline
 The pipeline can assume a cross-account role and deploy to another AWS account.
 Ensure there is a cross-account role that can be assumed by [this codebuild policy](./modules/pipeline/codebuild.tf?plain=1#198), then edit the terraform provider in your repository to include the `assume role` argument.